 It isn’t known for as severe of a drowsy side effect which in some cases may make it a better option for treating depression.
 In fact, it’s been shown to increase mood and energy while decreasing fear and negative thoughts.
 It does this by increasing levels of serotonin in your brain.

 It’s available as either a capsule or in liquid form.

-Similar to Trazodone, Zoloft isn’t listed as a controlled substance.
-However, it should only be taken under the supervision of a doctor as it isn’t right for everyone.
+This medication isn’t listed as a controlled substance.
+However, it should only be taken under the supervision of a healthcare expert as it isn’t right for everyone.

 - Loss of appetite

 This medication shouldn’t be taken with alcohol as it can increase your chances of experiencing negative side effects.

 Other SSRIs approved by the FDA to treat depression include Celexa, Lexapro, Prozac, and Paxil.

 To find out if either Trazodone or Zoloft is right for you, you’ll need to first speak with a doctor.

 If you're interested in finding an effective treatment to help you improve your sleep, you can complete an online consult with a primary sleep doctor.

 As we mentioned above, while both medications are similar, they’re beneficial for different uses.
 You’ll need to discuss your current condition with your doctor and provide a full medical history.